Results for gregorypark

 "According to TraitLab, I am contemplative, introspective, meditative, inner-directed, and serious."

-Each type is a four-letter code, and each letter indicates a preference on one of four dimensions: Introversion-Extraversion, Sensing-Intuiting, Thinking-Feeling, and Judging-Perceiving.
+For example, in the popular "16 personalities" typology, each type is described with four letters, and each letter indicates a preferences on one of four underlying dimensions: Introversion-Extraversion, Sensing-Intuiting, Thinking-Feeling, and Judging-Perceiving.

-According to popular typology, INFJs tend to prefer:
+According to the theory behind this typology, INFJs tend to prefer: